ClickHouse/clickhouse-docs/docs/tutorial.md

     ORDER BY total DESC
     ```

     This query sums up the number of taxi rides per borough that end at either the LaGuardia or JFK airport.
-The result is:
+The result looks like the following, and notice there are quite a few trips where the dropoff neighborhood is unknown:
     ```
     ┌─total─┬─borough_name──┐
-    │  7365 │ Unknown       │
+    │ 23683 │ Unknown       │
-    │  4320 │ Manhattan     │
+    │  7053 │ Manhattan     │
-    │  4229 │ Brooklyn      │
+    │  6828 │ Brooklyn      │
-    │  4002 │ Queens        │
+    │  4458 │ Queens        │
-    │  2088 │ Bronx         │
+    │  2670 │ Bronx         │
-    │  1619 │ Staten Island │
+    │   554 │ Staten Island │
-    │    42 │ EWR           │
+    │    53 │ EWR           │
     └───────┴───────────────┘

+    7 rows in set.
+Elapsed: 0.019 sec.
+Processed 2.00 million rows, 4.00 MB (105.70 million rows/s., 211.40 MB/s.)
     ```